 Talking to others who use CiviCRM¶

 If you know of another organisation that uses CiviCRM, talk to them about their experience.
 Obviously the more similar they are to your organisation, the better.
-If you don't know anyone that is using CiviCRM, contact a CiviCRM Ambassador, have a look on the CiviCRM forums, at case studies on the community site, or try your local non-profit technology mailing list.
+If you don't know anyone that is using CiviCRM, contact a CiviCRM Expert, look at case studies on CiviCRM.org, or try your local non-profit technology mailing list.

 Talking to CiviCRM Consultants¶

-Another option to help you understand CiviCRM is to make use of a professional.
-The CiviCRM website lists professional vendors and consultants that can walk you through CiviCRM, and there are many others; you may find a local website company who has experience with CiviCRM.
-Consider hiring a consultant for a day to discuss with you how CiviCRM could help your organisation.
+Another option to help you understand CiviCRM is to talk with a professional.
+The CiviCRM website lists contributors, partners and sponsors that can walk you through CiviCRM, and there are many others; you may find a local website company who has experience with CiviCRM.
+Consider contacting a consultant for a meeting to discuss how CiviCRM could help your organisation.